nestybox/sysbox/README.md

 We plan to add support for more distros in the near future.

-## Host Requirements

-The Linux host on which Sysbox runs must meet the following requirements:

-1) It must have one of the supported Linux distros.

-2) Docker must be [installed natively](docs/user-guide/install.md#docker-installation) (**not** with the Docker snap package).

 ## Installing Sysbox

 Before you can use Sysbox, you must first install it on your Linux machine.

 There are two ways:

-1) You can download a free packaged version from the [Nestybox website](https://www.nestybox.com).
-This is the easiest approach if you are just looking to use Sysbox.
+1) You can download a packaged version from the [Nestybox website](https://www.nestybox.com).
+   This is the easiest and best approach if you just want to use Sysbox.
+The installation instructions are provided in the website.

-2) You can build it from source and install it.
-This is the best approach if you are looking for a deeper dive or if you want to [contribute](#contributing) to Sysbox.
+2) You can build it from source and install it manually.
+This is the best approach if you are looking for a deeper dive or if you want to contribute to Sysbox.
+See the [developer's guide](docs/developers-guide.md) for more on this.

 ## Using Sysbox

-Once Sysbox is installed, you launch a system container with Docker as follows:
+Once Sysbox is installed, you use it as follows:

 ```console
 $ docker run --runtime=sysbox-runc --rm -it --hostname my_cont debian:latest